microsoft/code-with-engineering-playbook/automated-testing/unit-testing/readme.md

 Still not sold?
 See all the [detailed descriptions of the points above](./why-unit-tests.md)

 ## Unit Testing Design Blocks [The What]
 <!-- In this section, describe the test type, its components, and how they interact to solve the problem described above. -->

+Unit testing is the lowest level of testing and as such generally has few components and dependencies.
+The common requirements to unit tests are:

+- The system under test (SUT)
+- A unit testing framework and test runner
+- Unit test code

+The system under test in our case is the "unit" we are testing.
+Generally these are methods or functions, but depending on the language these could be different.
+In general you want the unit to be as small as possible though.

+Most languages also have a wide suite of unit testing frameworks and ways to run unit tests.
+These test frameworks have a wide range of functionality, but the base functionality should be a way to organize your tests and run them quickly.

+Finally there is your unit test code; unit test code is generally short and simply, preferring repetition to adding layers and complexity to the code.

 ## Applying the Unit Testing [the how]